CyberCadence/markdown-notes/journey.md

   class duck extends animal with fish,bird{}

-  here WITH keyword using to encoperate the prop of different calss.
+  here 'WITH' keyword using to encoperate the prop of different class.

+  # Stateful & STATELESS WIDGET
+  a stateless widget dont a fixed state.where as statefull widget have a state.actually statefull widget is not changing ,its state is been changed,variables inside state widget are not marked as final coz it might change as per ui.after making changes in the state in stateful widget then we make a copy of it.

+  in stateless widget all prop neeed to be declared as final,but if need to update the property ina stateless widget then we need to create a new constructor.